 Meals All meals during the intensive session are eaten together in the fellowship hall on campus for the purpose of building a strong sense of community.
 The food will be balanced and healthy with a good variety of foods being offered at each meal.
-Our meal service director prepares for a set number of people each day, therefore partial meal payments are not allowed.
+Our meal service prepares for a set number of people each day, therefore partial meal payments are not allowed.
 Since Sunday is a personal day, no meals will be offered that day.
 Students who stay with a host family are responsible for their own meals.
-The host family may invite their student to share a meal with the family, but it is not to be expected.
+The host family may

+invite their student to share a meal with the family, but it is not to be expected.

 The meal fee is invoiced concurrently with the other session fees.

+Transportation

-Transportation Students are responsible for their own daily transportation to and from campus.
+Students are responsible for their own daily transportation to and from campus.
 Students who do not have a car available will need to make their own arrangements to carpool with other students or to use ride sharing services such as Uber or Lyft.

 For international students, IWS does offer transportation to and from the airport.
 This is arranged through the IWS office.
 Please send international travel information to office@iws.edu.

+Daily Schedule

+7:30-8:15 Breakfast

+8:30-9:00 Morning worship

+9:00-12:00 Morning class sessions

+12:15-1:00 Lunch

+1:15-4:15 Afternoon class sessions

+4:15-5:30 Free time

+5:30-6:30 Supper

-Daily Schedule 8:30-9:00Morning worship9:00-12:00Morning class sessions12:15-1:00Lunch1:15-4:15Afternoon class sessions4:15-5:30Free time5:30-6:30Supper6:30-8:00Practicum or lecture with discussion 7:30-8:15 Breakfast sessions 12:15-1:00 Lunch 1:15-4:15 Afternoon class sessions 4:15-5:30 Free time 5:30-6:30 Supper 6:30-8:00 Practicum or lecture with 8:30-9:00 Morning worship 1:15-4:15Afternoon class sessions4:15-5:30Free time5:30-6:30Supper6:30-8:00Practicum or lecture with 9:00-12:00 sessions 4:15-5:30 Free time 5:30-6:30 Supper 6:30-8:00 Practicum or lecture with 12:15-1:00 Lunch 5:30-6:30 Supper6:30-8:00 Practicum or lecture with 1:15-4:15 6:30-8:00 Practicum or lecture with 4:15-5:30 Free time lecture with 5:30-6:30 Supper 6:30-8:00 lecture with Each session will begin with an orientation for all new students followed by the Presidential Address for all students.
+6:30-8:00 Practicum or lecture with discussion

+Each session will begin with an orientation for all new students followed by the Presidential Address for all students.

 There is a dinner hosted by the Hendricks Avenue Baptist Church congregation prior to the Opening Convocation each session.
 Opening Convocation is a worship service and includes a celebration of Holy Communion.

+Sundays:

-Sundays: There are no scheduled IWS Sunday morning worship services.
+There are no scheduled IWS Sunday morning worship services.
 Students may attend services at any local church and are encouraged to attend one in a different tradition from their own.
 In June only, IWS holds commencement exercises for graduating students on Sunday afternoon at 5 PM.

 Choir and Instrumental Ensemble IWS students are invited and encouraged to participate in the choir and instrumental ensembles for the Opening Convocation and Commencement services.
 Students interested in participating in either of these opportunities may contact the IWS office for more information about rehearsal times and locations.
 Orientation Students on campus for the first course of their degree program arrive early for orientation.
 Orientation will help facilitate community building, train students in research techniques, and equip them to use the technological tools required for IWS.
-Orientation is held from 9 AM to 3:15 PM on the first Wednesday of the intensive session.
 The one-time orientation fee is invoiced concurrently with the other session fees.
-Other Information Regarding Student Life 1.
-The on-campus experience is semi-monastic in that it is designed to create a strong sense of community among students, faculty, and staff of IWS.
+Other Information Regarding Student Life

+- 1. The on-campus experience is semi-monastic in that it is designed to create a strong sense of community among students, faculty, and staff of IWS.
 The communal ethos is reinforced by our corporate times of worshiping, studying, eating, fellowshipping and ministering together.
-It is also reinforced by the interactions during the year on the message boards, email and social media.

-2. There is no dress code for the on-campus intensive.
+It is also reinforced by the interactions during the year on the message boards, email and social media. - 2.
+There is no dress code for the on-campus intensive.
 Florida is hot and humid in June, and cool (sometimes even cold) in January, so students should check the weather forecast for Jacksonville and pack accordingly.
 All of our buildings are well airconditioned in the summer and heated in the winter.

 Comfortable shoes and an umbrella and/or rain jacket are also recommended.